polylogyx/platform-docs/10_Responses/Readme.md

 d) Re-Start an agent remotely

+e) Execute a shell command on linux and powershell/cmd command on windows systems

-The response actions are available on Windows endpoints only.
+The response actions are available on Windows and Linux endpoints only.
+**Note:** Response command can be sent to an offline host.

 Perform these steps to take a response.
 1. Access the web interface for the server.
-2. Navigate to SOC Operations > Response.
+2. Navigate to Response.

    ![response_menu](../images/response_menu.png)
 3. Click Add Response.
 The Send Response to Agent page is displayed.